saltstack/salt-install-guide/docs/topics/upgrade-to-onedir.rst

    See :ref:`restart-upgrade-minions-used-in-state-runs` for additional considerations.

 #.
+Use Salt to reinstall any existing third party Python packages.
+Reinstalling
-Ensure any 3rd party pip packages are installed in the correct onedir path.
+   the packages ensures they are installed in the correct onedir path.

+   ..
+Admonition:: How do I know which packages need to be reinstalled?

+      You can use ``salt-call pip.list`` to view existing modules that may need to be installed.

+      See also `Salt dependencies <https://github.com/saltstack/salt/blob/master/requirements/static/pkg/py3.9/linux.txt>`_
+      for a list of the packages that are installed with onedir.
+Any package that is not on this list needs to be reinstalled.

-   You can use two possible methods:
+   You can use two possible methods to reinstall packages:

    * ``salt pip install <package name>``
-   * Using the ``pip.installed`` Salt state.
+   * Use the ``pip.installed`` Salt state.

    ..
 Note::
        In order to install software such as Python libraries and Salt